 If you're looking for an animal that's sure to put a smile on your face, look no further than the giraffe!
 These gentle giants are not only fascinating creatures, but they're also really fun animals, what are some fun facts about giraffes?
 Look no further, here are just a few things to know if you’re wondering what's special about giraffes.

 1. Giraffes are the tallest animals in the world

 Giraffes are fun and majestic animals that are famous for being the tallest in the world!
 How tall is a giraffe?
 Male giraffes typically grow to an impressive 18 feet tall and their long necks can account for up to half their full height.
-There are many fun facts about giraffes such as they can lick their own eyes, sleep standing up, and have tongues that reach up to 20 inches in length.
+There are many interesting facts about giraffes such as they can lick their own eyes, sleep standing up, and have tongues that reach up to 20 inches in length.

-Of course, there are many other interesting giraffe facts, like their beautiful spots that each look different in shape, size, and color!
+Of course, there are many other interesting giraffe fun facts, like their beautiful spots that each look different in shape, size, and color!
 It’s always fun learning about this iconic animal so make sure you get out there and explore all the fun facts and information there is to know about giraffes.

 2. They have long necks and tongues that help them reach leaves high up in trees

 There are some wild giraffe facts about their long, elegant necks and prehensile tongues which give them the ability to reach and snatch leaves high up in trees.
 How long is a giraffe's neck?
 Giraffes have long necks that can reach up to 6 feet in length.